guoqingbao/guoqingbao.github.io/_pages/about.md

 About
 ======
-* Since 2022, Dr. Bao has been working as a Senior Staff Researcher specializing in ML framework optimization.
+* Since 2022, Dr. Bao has been working as a Senior Staff Researcher specializing in ML framework & ML systems.

-* Starting from October 2022, he received the Shanghai Pujiang Talent Program Award from the Science and Technology Commission of Shanghai Municipality, where he served as the Project Lead for a 2-year research project in artificial intelligence and heterogeneous computing.
+* Starting from October 2022, he received the Shanghai Pujiang Program Award from the Science and Technology Commission of Shanghai Municipality, where he served as the Project Lead for a 2-year research project in artificial intelligence and heterogeneous computing.

 * With a rich background in both university research and software engineering, he possess the capability to rapidly prototype and commercially implement innovative ideas.